 Our centers operate some of the most respected programs in the world for translational, clinical, and scientific research, with specialty areas in medicine's fastest-growing fields.

-I am an Emory Researcher Meet Seema Lakdawala, PhD Associate Professor, Microbiology and Immunology
+I am an Emory Researcher Fuad El Rassi, MD Associate Professor, Hematology and Medical Oncology

 The Latest in Emory Research